gvwilson/sdxpy/src/ftp/index.md

 This can result in [%g deadlock "deadlock" %] because the server is trying to send its reply while the client is still trying to send the rest of the message.
-Increasing the size of the [%i "buffer" %]buffer[%/i%] used to store the incoming message won't make this problem go away: the client (or a malicious attacker) could always send more data than we have allowed for.
+Increasing the size of the [%i "buffer (in memory)" %]memory buffer[%/i%] used to store the incoming message won't make this problem go away: the client (or a malicious attacker) could always send more data than we have allowed for.